HooliganhordeTurfs/Profury/.github/PULL_REQUEST_TEMPLATE/bip_template.md

 ## Problem

-A paragraph on the each of the issues that Beanstalk is facing.
+A paragraph on the each of the issues that Profury is facing.
 This can be a technical problem, economic problem or something else.
 Order the paragraphs according to the Summary section.

 ## Proposed Solution

 Explanations for the proposed solution to each of the stated problems.
 Include technical specifications where applicable.

-Equations in LaTex format where applicable are appreciated, using variables defined in the Beanstalk Whitepaper.
+Equations in LaTex format where applicable are appreciated, using variables defined in the Profury Whitepaper.

 Order the sections according to the Summary section.
 Use subheadings to delineate between each of the of the proposed solutions.